ligioca/task-automation-games/README.md

 - Files: tests/shop-gems-prices.spec.js
 - Test Case: "Gems should have correct prices"

-The 3 specs are configured to run in parallel, with 3 different workers (3 instances of chromium).
-You can chang this configuration on `playwright.config.js`.
+The 3 specs are configured to run sequentially, but you can have them running in parallel with 3 different workers (3 instances of chromium) by chaging the `workers` on `playwright.config.js`.
+In the same place, you can configure the `retries` of the tests that are set initially to 0.

 ## Report
 This project uses Allure for reporting.